 It's a well crafted app, but it's best suited to educational and business use where the lack of export options isn't an issue.

-An older version of a premium screen recorder, now yours free
+An older version of the premium screen recorder HyperCam is now yours to download and use free

 The older edition is a simple little screen recorder much like eLecta, which captures the action from your screen and saves it in AVI format.
 Unlike eLecta, however, picture-in-picture recording isn't an option.